GreenWaves-Technologies/yolox_people_detection/README.md

 ## Quantization

-Originaly **RGB** models were quantized using 1000 random samples from [`COCO 2017` validation](http://images.cocodataset.org/zips/val2017.zip) set.
+Originaly **RGB** model was quantized using 1000 random samples from [`COCO 2017` validation](http://images.cocodataset.org/zips/val2017.zip) set.
 The **BAYER** model however was quantized using `COCO 2017` which was converted to **synthetic BAYER** using the [ApproxVision repository](https://github.com/cucapra/approx-vision).
 What the repository does in a nutshell is it take a RGB image and convers it to BAYER image.
-The conversion is done using certain camera intrinsic parameters and reverse all ISP steps.
-The conversion is done in a way that the output image is as close as possible to the original image.
+The conversion is done using certain camera intrinsic parameters to reverse all ISP steps and in a way that the output image is as close as possible to the original image.

 If one wishes to quantize the `RGB` model to 8 bit one can run the following command: